alisw/AliPhysics/MUON/READMEgeometry.txt

 Each time there is a change in the definition of MC geometry, these input files must be re-generated via the macro
 MUONGenerateGeometryData.C
+- MUON/data/transform.dat file contains the transformations
+data (translation and rotation) for all alignable objects (modules & detection elements)

 To be run from aliroot:
 <pre>